mjankela/LIN-Local-Interconnect-Network-Example/README.md

 Explore the 'Hello World' LIN package, learn about schedule table setup, initialization, and simple scheduling of LIN packages between the Master and the Slave.
 Discover how to handle frame handling and break symbol generation in the master node.

-You can find the core driver logic according to the protocol in the 'JRLinMaster.cpp' and 'JRLinSlave.cpp' files.
+You can find the core driver logic according to the protocol in the '_JRLinMaster.cpp_' and '_JRLinSlave.cpp_' files.

 # LIN (Local Interconnect Network) Course: